-Working in close partnership with the Museum’s photography curators and an outside, professional artist, participants receive a behind-the-scenes look at the collection, discuss original works in the galleries, participate in critiques and make personal connections by creating their own photographic images using current digital technologies.
-Resources in the studio classroom including MacBook Pro computers and Photoshop software allow students to experiment with a variety of digital tools to manipulate their images.
+Working in close partnership with the Museum’s photography curators and an outside, professional artist, participants receive a behind-the-scenes look at the collection, discuss original works in the galleries, participate in critiques and make personal connections by creating their own photographic images.
+By the end of the program, students will have developed a portfolio of images and created a professional artist statement.
 The program culminates with a student exhibition and opening reception for parents, friends, and teachers presented in the Ford Learning Center galleries.

 The Nelson-Atkins Museum of Art’s Photography Scholars Program is a partnership between schools in the Kansas City, Kansas and Kansas City, Missouri area and The Nelson-Atkins Museum of Art.
 The application process is competitive: students must be sponsored by their art teachers and a maximum of three students per school will be accepted